sumeetsarkar/solarjs/README.md

 );
 ```

-### Bypassing all configs and using Solar to for XHR
+### Bypassing all configs and using Solar to make XHR
 ```js
 $olar.request({
         /* Method */